HSinghHira/build-a-npm/WEBPAGE.md

 - `README.md` – Starter guide
 - `LICENSE` – MIT, ISC, GPL, etc.
 - `.gitignore` – For node projects
+- `WEBPAGE.md` – To create a Documentation and deploy on Github Pages
 - `.npmrc` – To publish to GitHub Packages _(only if GitHub publish is enabled)_
 - `.github/workflows/publish.yml` – GitHub Actions CI/CD _(if enabled)_
 - `.prettierrc`,`.eslintrc.json` – Config files _(if enabled)_